Harshilpatel2605/WebD_HomeRecipes/README.md

 # WebD_HomeRecipes
 This is a website made with HTML and CSS only.
-This website cannot handle user Events.